nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Language Dependent Fixed Text Values

-The default text values given in this document are, for practical reasons, only given in English.
-Unless otherwise instructed by the Ordering Agency, these values, when applied to a specific publication, should follow the primary language of that publication.
+For practical reasons, the default text values in this document are provided only in English.
+Unless otherwise instructed by the Ordering Agency, these values should match the primary language of the publication they are applied to.

 For convenience, the values for all the main languages of the Ordering Agencies are listed in the tables below.
 The Ordering Agencies will provide Suppliers with canonical translations if the main language of a title is not one of those listed here.